 Learn how vehicles are designed to keep us safe in a collision, and use your knowledge to protect an egg passenger during a real crash test.

 In this workshop students will be building and crash testing a vehicle on a specially designed rig.
 They shall redesign and build their own model car with the aim to produce a weaker crumple zone and stronger passenger cell, the aim being to keep their egg passenger alive!
-Students will analyse the results of their efforts using high speed photography and accelerometers fitted to the test vehicle.
+Students will analyse the results of their efforts using high speed photography.
 During the workshop students shall also learn about vehicle safety and forces in a very practical way.

 This workshop was developed with Dinos Visvikis of the Transport Research Laboratory (TRL).